 - Keep your Jindo hydrated by adding water to their food.
 Jindos are great desert dogs but they need to stay hydrated in the heat.
 I often wish Mochi drank more water, so we always add water to his dry food which he loves!

 - Patiently test different reward foods.
 It may take time to find the perfect treat for your Jindo.
 Some things just aren’t that enticing as pure Jindos are not naturally very food motivated.
 (Mochi even has a beef trachea he does not touch, just keeps in his bed area).
 We’ve found he goes crazy for cooked sweet potato (great for his coat) and roasted unsalted nuts!
+His favorites are dried duck faces and beef knuckles that we buy and lightly boil for him.
 Alternatively, there are some store bought treats he won’t even eat.

 - Leave treats in your Jindo’s safe space, kennel, or bed to familiarize them with the smell and taste.
 When we first rescued Mochi, he would not accept treats.
 We think they may have only given the dogs boiling water to drink, or tortured the dogs when they would eat.
 He would cautiously approach any water or food bowl taking time to sniff it before trusting it was harmless.

 - Try hand feeding and watering to get your Jindo used to a new source.
 At the dog park when I know Mochi is thirsty, I pick up the water bowl and hold it towards him so that he understands it’s safe.
 Often, Mochi will not drink or eat treats from strangers or food on the ground until I give it to him.